maxplanck-ie/TheWhoTheWhatTheHuh/README.md

     * `outputDir` - The base directory where the demultiplexed fastq files and fastQC/md5sum output should be written.
     * `seqFacDir` - The base directory readable by the sequencing facility, for the files they're interested in.
     * `groupDir` - The base directory holding all group's datasets (currently, this should be `/data` for us).
+    * `DEEPDir` - The base directory holding all DEEP datasets.
   * `[FastQC]`
     * `fastqc_command` - Either just `fastqc` or possibly the full path, as appropriate.
     * `fastqc_options` - Options for fastqc